alvyynm/ticketbookingsystem/README.md

-# Ticket Booking System
+# Ticket Booking System API

-Develop a ticket booking system API.

-Here are the requirements.

-- The administrator should be able to add/ edit or remove events.

-- For each event, the admin should be able to specify the ticket price specifying ticket type (VIP and regular).

-- Admin should also be able to specify the maximum number of attendees.

-- Users should be able to view events details and reserve tickets (VIP or regular) NB: One user can reserve up to 5 tickets.

-- The user should then be able to get an email notification for the successful reservation.
+Key API features:
+- User aunthetication with password + email
+- Caching
+- Data validation
+- Ticket reseravation limit (only 5 per user/event)
+- Email notification with Resend

 ## Get started

-To see how you can test the project, check the g`etting-started.md file`.
+To see how you can test the project, check the `getting-started.md file`.
 For the full system design features, how it works, and the ins-and-outs of the API, refer to the `system-design-doc.md` file.

 ## Guides: